-7 of the greatest Father’s Day ads in the world
+Father’s Day: 7 of the Greatest in the World

-If inspiring Father’s Day ads are what you crave then read on my friend…
+If inspiring Father’s Day ads are what you crave, then this article is for you.

 Father’s Day ads and advertisers

 It’s competitive out there!
-Take Father’s Day in the US for example.
-American consumers spend $15.5 billion on gifts, cards, dinners, ballgames, and much more.
-While, marketers in the states are likely to spend about $2 billion on advertising to take advantage.
+Take Father’s Day in the US, for example.
+In 2020, American consumers spent $17 billion on gifts, cards, dinners, ballgames, and much more.
+While, 75% of all those questioned for the National Retail Federation’s annual Father’s Day survey said they would celebrate – and that just in the US (during a global pandemic!).
+Father’s Day is huge globally and marketers are spending billions to take advantage.

-Around the globe the holiday means different things to different advertisers too.
+However, around the globe the holiday means different things to different advertisers.
 AdRoll analysed its 35,000 advertisers in the two weeks leading up to Father’s Day to see what industries were benefiting.
 The results were surprising.
 North Atlantic and Central Europe (NACE) saw a 109.5% increase in specialty retail conversions; as expected.
 While, Asia-Pacific brands saw an 88.9% increase in sporting goods conversions – amongst other findings.

 Now let’s admire seven of the most interesting Father’s Day ads in recent years.
 I imagine there’ll be a nugget or two that will help inspire, and if all goes well, make your own campaign stand out!